microsoft/WindowsAppSDK/dev/MRTCore/README.md

-# Welcome to the MRT Core Repo!
+# Welcome to MRT Core!

 ## Overview